 The bill amends the Family Code to establish new requirements for early termination of contracts between single source continuum contractors and the Department of Family and Protective Services.
 Specifically, it changes the notice period required for both the contractor and the department to terminate a contract from 60 days and 30 days, respectively, to 180 days.
-Additionally, it allows the department to enter into a contract with a different contractor to assume the contract being terminated without the need for competitive bidding or other procurement requirements.
+Additionally, it allows the department to enter into a contract with a different contractor to assume the terminated contract without the need for competitive bidding or other procurement requirements.

 Statutes affected: Introduced: Family Code 264.165, Family Code 264.166 (Family Code 264)